hleveillegauvin/sib2humPlugin/README.md

 **Should Have**
 - [ ] Verify instrument changes througout the Score (currenrtly only initial _ is recorded)
 - [ ] Support slurs for more complex cases
+- [ ] Ties and slurs for grace notes
+- [ ] More instruments supported

 **Nice to Have**
 - [ ] Add support for multistaff instrument (e.g. piano) \*staff2	\*staff1
 - [ ] Beaming (although not urgent; Verovio can do it automatically)
 - [ ] Create GUI for users to define Custom1Artic, Custom2Artic and Custom3Artic and assign them to undefined signifiers
 - [ ] Create GUI to decide name of file and where to save (is this feasible?
 Can't find an example of an existing plugin that lets you do that)
 - [ ] Piano pedal indications